SoftEngTeam1/SoftEng/README.md

   - Start Servers on MAMP
   - Have commands run in Create.sql
   - Have app.py run (either on CLI or via tests)
-  - Located on Port 5000
+  - Located on Port 5000 (or your own defined port)

+## Run App
+  - clone repo
+  - Go through SetUp
+    - make dev_env
+  - heroku login
+  - WAMP login for access to database and local host
+  - make deploy (or navigate to ./venv and heroku local web)

-# Actionable Requirements
+## Actionable Requirements
-  - Create User (automate signing into all of their chosen finanical accounts using key pairs)
+  - Create User (automate signing into all of their chosen finanical accounts using key pairs through MySQL database with SHA hashing)
   - Edit User (account, finanical accounts, saved lists of tickers)
   - Delete User
   - Aggregate stock data across user profile (select accounts, tickers, ratios, and other algorithmic statistics)
-  - Visualize stocks portfolio (graphical) m
+  - Visualize stocks portfolio (graphical)
+  - Save Stock (save to a wishlist or another list for their convenience)

 ## GOALS